P&I Renewals: Co-Assureds and Joint Assureds

 -Exposure to calls payable to the Association

-If the member fails to meet premium obligations, the joint assured may be required to do so.
+However, if the member fails to meet premium obligations, the joint assured may be required to do so.

 Independent Right of Recovery